hero media

 Learn about the Worimi People at the Birubi Point Aboriginal Place.
 (Image: DParsons DPE)

-Hikers are spoilt with 10 beautiful beaches along the Tomaree Coastal Walk, including Fingal Bay, One Mile Beach, Boat Harbour, Fishermans Bay and Birubi Point.
+Hikers are spoilt with 10 idyllic beaches along the Tomaree Coastal Walk, including Fingal Bay, One Mile Beach, Boat Harbour, Fishermans Bay and Birubi Point.

-The Tomaree Head Summit is a standout location, as it offers panoramic views of Port Stephens and Stockton Beach, while the Slot Canyon lookout boasts unbeatable cliffside views.
+The Tomaree Head Summit is a standout location, as it offers sweeping views across Port Stephens and Stockton Beach, while the Slot Canyon lookout reveals stunning cliffside views.

-There are plenty of flora and fauna spotting opportunities on the trail.
-Keep your eyes peeled for Bottlenose dolphins, pelicans, comorants, blue-tongued lizards, coastal wildflowers and banksia.
+There are plenty of flora and fauna spotting opportunities on the trail, with bottlenose dolphins, pelicans, comorants, blue-tongued lizards, coastal wildflowers and banksia being found in the area.

-If you’re exploring the trail between April and November, the elevated headlands provide excellent vantage points to spot Humpback Whales as they make their migration up the East Coast of Australia.
+If you’re exploring the trail between April and November, the elevated headlands provide excellent vantage points to spot breaching humpback whales as they make their yearly migration up to the Great Barrier Reef.

-The Birubi Point Aboriginal Place located near Anna Bay is a significant site in which to learn about the Worimi People and their connection to the land.
-Here, you can see Worimi artist, Gerard Black’s artwork titled Matjarr nguka biinba
+The Birubi Point Aboriginal Place located near Anna Bay is a significant site in which to learn about the Worimi People and their connection to Country.
+You can find Worimi artist Gerard Black’s artwork titled Matjarr nguka biinba here.

 The Stockton Sand Dunes make for a spectacular finish to the walk.